1DDRAG0NN1/1DDRAG0NN1/README.md

 appoligies if i get quiet or dry after a while, i dislike like *super long* convos.

+if your already with someone i likeley wont go up to you first if i dont know them!! please leme know if okay or not to 😓😓

 im not the best at starting conversations or going up to people!. so please mention something first if you want to talk! id love too ^_^

 (if im not busy ⬏ )